 A brief background

-Among the many reasons why a curb ramp may not be ADA compliant, here are the most common reasons:
+Among the many reasons why a curb ramp may not follow ADA requirements, here are the most common reasons:

 - There are improper or no detectable warning fields to guide disabled pedestrians.

 - Curb ramp cross slopes are steeper than the 2% maximum.